 - 1 tbsp honey

 - ½ cup walnuts, chopped medium (strain to remove particles; save for incorporating into a smoothie or for future baking)

 - Preheat oven to 350F degrees.
 Grease 8 x 8 baking pan.

 - For bottom layer/crust, in medium-sized bowl, mix coconut oil, coconut sugar, egg, and vanilla extract.
 Add in gluten-free flour mix*, coconut flour, and sea salt.
 Mix until mixture forms a ball.
 Mix in walnuts.

-- Spread into pan using a silicon spatula.
+- Spread into pan using a silicone spatula.
 Bake for about 20 minutes.
 Bottom layer/crust should be golden brown when done.